Bundle B2B BigCommerce: A Guide to Leverage this Bundle to Increase Sales and Efficiency

-With headless architecture, the company now handles storefront and provides a top-notch experience to users.
-They are now able to change the design as per the need.
+With headless architecture, the company now handles a storefront and provides a top-notch experience to users.
+They are now able to change the design and customize the Shopify theme as per their need.
 Moreover, the site speed is quick and remains the same during high traffic and festive seasons.

 At the early stage, the company was very suspicious regarding the speed and user experience headless Shopify offers to the stores.
 Hence, they decided to perform several tests.

 The company built two versions of the website: one using Shopify and the other using Shopify liquid.
 They did an analysis and revealed that the headless version surpassed the liquid ones with a 5.24% high conversion rate and 10.28% high income per visitor.